-- 19.1 All data pertaining to the employment of the members of the faculty shall be placed in a central personnel file within the office of the administrative officer designated by the Administration.
-This data shall include the usual pre-employment materials such as college transcripts, letters of application, curriculum vitae, evaluation reports, correspondence and copies of materials reflecting professional development and achievements. - 19.2 Each faculty member shall be informed when material is placed in his or her central file and shall have the right to append or affix his or her comments to the file. - 19.3 Upon reasonable notice, no longer than forty-eight (48) hours, a faculty member (in the company of his or her Union representative if he or she so wishes) may inspect his or her central file and secure copies of any materials therein.
-The central file may also be open to duly authorized personnel who are charged with responsibility in the areas of evaluation, promotion, tenure and reappointment. - 19.4 An informal faculty file may be kept by Deans and Chairpersons.
+19.1 All data pertaining to the employment of the members of the faculty shall be placed in a central personnel file within the office of the administrative officer designated by the Administration.
+This data shall include the usual pre-employment materials such as college transcripts, letters of application, curriculum vitae, evaluation reports, and correspondence.

+19.2 Each faculty member shall be informed when material is placed in his or her central file and shall have the right to append or affix his or her comments to the file.

+19.3 Upon reasonable notice, no longer than forty-eight (48) hours, a faculty member (in the company of his or her Union representative if he or she so wishes) may inspect his or her central file and secure copies of any materials therein.
+The central file may also be open to duly authorized personnel who are charged with responsibility in the areas of evaluation, promotion, tenure and reappointment.

+19.4 An informal faculty file may be kept by Deans and Chairpersons.
 This file may not be used for any faculty personnel actions.
-This file may contain the following materials: curriculum vitae; creative work such as research, art or literature, and other academically or professionally related activities consistent with the goals of the Institute; requests from outside sources for faculty to participate in related activities; copies of faculty proposals for new courses or other curricular changes; faculty requests for materials or equipment or change in teaching loads; faculty communications to Deans and Chairpersons; and faculty teaching programs. - Only materials contained in the central personnel file may be used as the basis for any personnel actions.
+This file may contain the following materials: curriculum vitae; creative work such as research, art or literature, and other academically or professionally related activities consistent with the goals of the Institute; requests from outside sources for faculty to participate in related activities; copies of faculty proposals for new courses or other curricular changes; faculty requests for materials or equipment or change in teaching loads; faculty communications to Deans and Chairpersons; and faculty teaching programs.